or18/RubiksSolverDemo/README.md

 # **Solver Descriptions and Examples**

 ## **F2L Lite**
-A set of solvers for Rubik's Cube cross, X-cross, XX-cross, XXX-cross, and XXXX-cross.
-It is used to search solutions for cross, X-cross, F2L, multi-slotting, and more.
+A set of solvers for Rubik's Cube cross, XCross, XXCross, XXXCross, and XXXXCross.
+It is used to search solutions for cross, XCross, F2L, multi-slotting, and more.
 The **F2L** solver can perform the same search.
 Here are some examples.

 - Search solutions for yellow cross. [[See on the website](https://or18.github.io/RubiksSolverDemo/?scramble=U-_B_R-_L-_F_U-_F2_D_R2_D2_B_L2_F2_U2_D2_F_D2_F-_U2_R2_%252F%252F_setup%250A&index=1&sol=B2_U-_L_F-_D2_L_)]